PREP-NexT/PREP-SHOT/doc/source/User_guide.rst

     - Distance of different pair of zones.
     - To calculate the transmission investment cost.

-  * - efficiency In
+  * - efficiency in
     - Discharge efficiency of storage technologies.
     - To calculate charge and discharge loss of energy storage.

-  * - efficiency Out
+  * - efficiency out
     - Charge efficiency of storage technologies.
     - To calculate charge and discharge loss of energy storage.